JSchenk8/project-2/README.md

 * We were going to add some more animation to the home page so the film posters would update -- but we ran out of time!
 * Likewise, we wanted to add more search parameters (genre and decade were two obvious ones).

+<b><p>What I Learnt</p></b>

+* On top of everything mentioned, it was great to experiment with CSS animations to get our website to look a little dynamic.
+I hadn't implemented animations before and Clement's neat asynchronous grow CSS for the home page was a great learning point.
+* Pair programming was something I was intimidated by, especially in terms of communicating effectively and not frustrating each other.
+However, I definitely felt we worked well together and I got in a good flow of expressing what I thought was the best coding solution.